prebid/Prebid.js/bidder-adaptor.md

 ### Step 2: Send out bid requests

-When the page asks Prebid.js to send out bid requests, your bidder's `_callbIds(params)` funciton will be executed.
+When the page asks Prebid.js to send out bid requests, your bidder's `_callBids(params)` funciton will be executed.
 This is a good place for you to send out bid requests to your bidder.

 Example: